UCAIR Reporting and Non-Compliance Process

 The University’s success this academic year depends on everyone demonstrating a shared commitment to public health.
-Everyone returning to campus or other UChicago spaces during Autumn Quarter is required to complete an attestation, confirming they will comply with the University’s health and safety precautions.
+All members of the University community, whether they will be on campus or not, are required to complete the online attestation form for the Winter Quarter, which acknowledges they have completed the University’s COVID-19 Safety Training and will comply with the University’s COVID-19 health requirements.
 We are also asking everyone to uphold the UChicago Health Pact, a brief reminder of the health and safety requirements.

 While we do not want to be punitive, it is essential to promote an understanding of and respect for the public health commitments reflected in the attestation and the Health Pact.
 The University cannot tolerate behaviors by members of the University community that place others at risk.
 Members of the campus community have received information reinforcing the importance of upholding public health requirements and potential consequences for violations.